Kori-San/knights_and_gobelins/README.md

 - Add Global Tick_rate var
 - Add useless wait to know what if statement are empty

-#### *Made by Kori-San 2019 / All artworks are either free for non-commercial uses or created by myself*
+#### *Made by Kori-San, Mohamed Tahar, Ilyes Diny - 2019 / All artworks are either free for non-commercial uses or created by myself*
 ### If you find any bug or if you have ideas to make the script better don't mind writting in the "Issues" section :)